 - CSI-RS based CMR and dedicated IMR configured.

 The measurements shall be performed for a serving cell, including PCell, PSCell, or SCell, on the resources configured for L1-SINR measurements within the active BWP.
+For UE supporting [FG53-1], the measurements shall also be performed for a serving cell, including PCell, PSCell, or SCell, on the resources configured for L1-SINR measurements outside the active BWP, provided that the SSB is within the configured UE-specific CBW.
+For UE supporting [FG 53-3], the SSB and SMTC in this section applies for both CD-SSB and NCD-SSB if it is not additional specified.
+If SSB in the active DL BWP of serving cell i is NCD-SSB, for serving cell i the requirements in clause 8.1 apply provided that serving cell i is PCell.

-The UE shall be able to measure all CSI-RS resources and/or SSB resources and/or CSI-IM resources of the nzp-CSI-RS-ResourceSet and/or csi-SSB-ResourceSet and/or CSI-IM-ResourceSet within the CSI-ResourceConfig settings for L1-SINR for the active BWP and measure interference on corresponding NZP CSI-RS or CSI-IM resources if configured, provided that the number of resources does not exceed the UE capability indicated by beamManagementSSB-CSI-RS.
+The UE shall be able to measure all CSI-RS resources and/or SSB resources and/or CSI-IM resources of the nzp-CSI-RS-ResourceSet and/or csi-SSB-ResourceSet and/or CSI-IM-ResourceSet within the CSI-ResourceConfig settings for L1-SINR for the active BWP [or for other candidate BWP if the UE supports [FG53-1]], and measure interference on corresponding NZP CSI-RS or CSI-IM resources if configured, provided that the number of resources does not exceed the UE capability indicated by beamManagementSSB-CSI-RS.

-The UE shall report the measurement quantity (reportQuantity) and send periodic, semi-persistent or aperiodic reports, according to the reportConfigType according to the CSI reporting configuration(s) (CSI-ReportConfig) for the active BWP.
+The UE shall report the measurement quantity (reportQuantity) and send periodic, semi-persistent or aperiodic reports, according to the reportConfigType according to the CSI reporting configuration(s) (CSI-ReportConfig) for the active BWP [or for other candidate BWP if the UE supports [FG53-1]].

 9.8.2 Requirements applicability